-There is a potential for violent crime against employees/councillors at all times, not least when interviewing or meeting members of the public in offices.
+There is a potential for violent crime against employees at all times, not least when interviewing or meeting members of the public in offices.
 The following general advice is given:

-- ensure your manager or colleagues have a record of your mobile telephone number - keep valuables / cash to a minimum - maintain regular contact with colleagues or your manager - assess the client prior to the meeting - notify staff in your department, recording who and where you are interviewing - ensure that there are always other members of staff available - if you have any doubts or fears do not interview alone, ask for another member of staff to assist - be constantly alert to signs of tension, frustration or aggression - when using any interview room ensure that your exit to the door is not impeded, always seat yourself nearest to the exit - prior to using an interview room ensure that there are no loose objects available which could be used as weapons - know how to summon help and ensure this remains accessible.
+- ensure your manager or colleagues have a record of your mobile telephone number. - keep valuables / cash to a minimum. - maintain regular contact with colleagues or your line manager. - assess the client prior to the meeting. - notify other employees, recording who and where you are interviewing. - ensure that there are always other employees available. - if you have any doubts or fears do not interview alone, ask for another employee to assist. - be constantly alert to signs of tension, frustration or aggression. - when using any interview room ensure that your exit to the door is not impeded, always seat yourself nearest to the exit. - prior to using an interview room ensure that there are no loose objects available which could be used as weapons. - know how to summon help and ensure this remains accessible.